0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 /internal (Status: 301)
 ```

-From the results we can see that the form can be uploaded at: `/internal`.
+From the results, we can see that the form can be uploaded at: `/internal`.

 #### [Task 4] Compromising Web Server
 Now that we know a point from where we can enter into the target machine, we start testing various files that can be uploaded to the server.
 We can try files like .txt, .html, .md and other but the one that gets blocked is .php.